 Every few years, a new contract is negotiated, and ILWU members have an opportunity to correct problems on the job and to improve wages and benefits.
 Many of the benefits you enjoy today took many years to achieve.
 ILWU negotiations are a democratic process.

-- Paid holidays, vacation, and sick leave
+• Paid holidays, vacations, and sick leave benefits.

-- Two days of rest each week
+• Two days of rest each week.

-- Paid funeral leave
+• Paid funeral leave.

 *the specific terms of your contract may differ — please read your own contract for a full description of your rights and benefits.